The Bomb Factory

-The Factory in Deep Ellum, formerly The Bomb Factory, is an American live music venue and event space located in the Deep Ellum district of downtown Dallas, Texas.
+The Bomb Factory, formerly the Factory in Deep Ellum, is an American music venue and event space located in the Deep Ellum district of Dallas.
 It originally operated from 1993 to 1997 and was reopened in March 2015 under new management.
-Since its reopening, the venue has hosted acts including Erykah Badu, Sturgill Simpson, Robert Plant of Led Zeppelin, Disclosure, Don Henley of The Eagles, Future, D'Angelo, Brand New, Hardwell, Chvrches, Kraftwerk, Ludacris and most notably Hatsune Miku.

 History

 1914–1970

-In 1914, Henry Ford acquired this site for one of his first automobile assembly plants.
+In 1914, Henry Ford acquired the site for one of his first automobile assembly plants.
 The plant, along with the present day Adam Hats building, remained in the 2700 block of Williams Street (now known as Canton Street) until the 1930s.

-At the turn of World War II, Ford was pushed to help the United States gear up for war.
-The manufacturing of automobiles ceased, as the production of jeeps, practice bombs, and ammunition for the war effort began under the new company name Mayhew Machine and Engineering Works (present day Bomb Factory).
-With an impending economic recession, the Factory closed down in the 1970s.
+When World War II began, Ford was pushed to help the United States gear up for war.
+The manufacturing of automobiles ceased, as the production of jeeps, practice bombs, and ammunition for the war effort started under the new company name Mayhew Machine and Engineering Works.
+With an impending economic recession, the factory closed in the 1970s.

+1993–1997

 In the early 1990s, Deep Ellum attracted industrial developments, commercial storefronts, and early musical cultures such as jazz and blues.
-The Bomb Factory resurfaced as one of the largest music venues in Deep Ellum.
-Towards the end of the decade, Deep Ellum took another downturn forcing many venues and businesses to shutter its doors.
+The Bomb Factory resurfaced as one of the largest music venues in the area.

-In recent years, the Deep Ellum neighborhood has flourished economically and culturally and continues to thrive, dedicating the area primarily to local arts, music, and businesses.
-Under new ownership, the Bomb Factory reopened March 2015 as a turnkey venue hosting concerts, private parties, banquets, company meetings and more.

-1993–1997

-The Bomb Factory first opened its doors as a music venue in 1993 and hosted acts including Ramones, Sonic Youth, and Phish, whose "Tweezerfest" performance at The Bomb Factory in 1994 has since become a fan favorite, before its closure in 1997.
-Additionally, The Bomb Factory also saw acts including Megadeth, Korn, Fugees, Black Sabbath, Rage Against the Machine, Fugazi, INXS, Marilyn Manson, Tool, Motörhead, Nine Inch Nails, Slayer, and Dave Matthews Band during its initial run as a venue.
+The Bomb Factory opened its doors as a music venue in 1993 and hosted acts including Ramones, Sonic Youth and Phish, whose "Tweezerfest" performance at the Bomb Factory in 1994 has since become a fan favorite.
+The Bomb Factory also had acts including Megadeth, Korn, Fugees, Black Sabbath, Rage Against the Machine, Fugazi, INXS, Marilyn Manson, Tool, Motörhead, Nine Inch Nails, Slayer and the Dave Matthews Band during its initial run as a venue.

-On Wednesday, August 9, 1995, the first ever run of the Warped Tour came through Dallas and took place in the parking lot of The Bomb Factory.
-L7, Sublime, and Quicksand headlined the concert, with support from No Use for a Name, Sick of It All, Fluf, Seaweed, and Tilt.
+On August 9, 1995, the first ever run of the Warped Tour held a Dallas concert in the parking lot of the Bomb Factory.
+L7, Sublime, and Quicksand headlined the event with support from No Use for a Name, Sick of It All, Fluf, Seaweed, and Tilt.

+Toward the end of the decade Deep Ellum took another downturn, forcing many venues and businesses to shutter its doors.
+The venue closed in 1997.